Invest $550 billion in infrastructure and create an infrastructure fund

-At his presidency's two-year mark, Donald Trump's promise to invest $550 billion in American infrastructure had yet to take shape, we reported in January 2019.
+Donald Trump's promise to invest $550 billion in American infrastructure had yet to take shape more than three years into his presidency.

-As we noted in a January 2020 report on how much it would cost to fix the nation’s roads, bridges and dams, at one point there had been a tentative agreement for a $2 trillion infrastructure plan.
+It would cost a lot to fix the nation's roads, bridges and dams.
+At one point there was a tentative agreement with Democratic leaders in Congress for a $2 trillion infrastructure plan.

 But that deal fell apart in May 2019 amid Trump's clashes with Democratic leaders over what he called their "phony investigations" of him.